mryel00/spyglass/docs/camera-controls.md

-Spyglass offers a few CLI parameters to make easier use of the most commonly used camera controls.
+Spyglass offers a few CLI parameters for the most commonly used camera controls.
-To use controls not directly available through the CLI you can use the `--controls` (`-c`) or `--controls-string` (`-cs`) parameter or the `CONTROLS` section inside the `spyglass.conf`.
+Controls not directly available through the CLI can be used with the `--controls` (`-c`) or `--controls-string` (`-cs`) parameters or the `CONTROLS` section inside the `spyglass.conf`.

 ## How to list available controls?

 Spyglass provides a CLI parameter to list all available controls `--list-controls`.
-The available controls are then listed onto your shell under `Available controls:`.
+The available controls are then printed onto your shell under `Available controls:`.

-Following shows the available controls of a Raspberry Pi Module v3:
+Following shows an example for a Raspberry Pi Module v3:
 ```sh
 Available controls:
 NoiseReductionMode (int)      : min=0 max=4 default=0